 Prefab Home to Help With Healdsburg Fire Rebuilding

 Eight months after their home was destroyed by fire last July, Healdsburg residents Gail and Steve Ryan are now looking to use a new type of prefab construction to rebuild on their original foundation.
-"The home comes in preassembled sections," said Steve Ryan of the new plans with Elk Grove-based Pacific Modern Homes.
+"The home comes in preassembled sections," said Steve Ryan of the new plans.

 Small Home, Big Value